ControlSystemStudio/phoebus/core/ui/doc/index.rst

 Opened from the ``Applications``, ``Debug`` menu, the Active Jobs panel displays ongoing background jobs.

-Examples include jobs that load configurationData files.
+Examples include jobs that load configuration files.
 Long-running jobs can be cancelled.